sigoden/dee/README.md

 import * as Dee from "@sigodenjs/dee";
 import * as path from "path";
 import * as handlers from "./handlers";
-import * as DeeRedis from "@sigodenjs/dee-ioredis";
+import * as DeeIORedis from "@sigodenjs/dee-ioredis";

 Dee({
   config: {